-And somewhere along the way, I forgot the creative desire God had placed in my heart.
-Somewhere along the way, I lost the inhibition to freely voice what I thought I was capable of without fear of criticism or disapproval.
+Somewhere along the way, I forgot the creative desire God had placed in my heart.
+Somewhere in the minutes, hours, and days that form my past, I lost the inhibition to freely voice what I thought I was capable of without fear of criticism or disapproval.

 Maybe I got lost in the starring roles of my life.
 In motherhood and my career.

-Maybe it was that summer by the pool when this guy commented on my weight in a manner that was unwelcome and not flattering and played on repeat in my head.
+Or that summer by the pool when that guy commented on my weight in a manner that was unwelcome and not flattering and played on repeat in my head.

 Maybe it was the interview I bombed or the vows that got shattered or some other failure along the way.

-But that desire placed on paper so long ago returned and began to stir again in the most unlikely of places.
-I would sit on my bunk in that state correctional facility and enter my own sanctuary, and safe space through penning my words onto some lovely stationery my family kept me supplied with.
+I don't know the moment, but that desire placed on paper so long ago returned and began to stir again in the most unlikely of places.
+I would sit on my bunk in that state correctional facility and enter my own sanctuary, and safe space through penning my words.
 The letters were my lifeline, scribed from that place within my own heart still untouched by the wear and tear of life and time.

 I often watch my daughter as she twirls in her third wardrobe change of the day and pretends to be a ballerina.
 Uninhibited.
 Unashamed.